-397 Once practitioners have determined the relative importance of various assets to the enterprise 398 mission, they can evaluate the impact of a partial or full loss of confidentiality, integrity, or 399 availability of those assets.
-As with other CSRM elements, this analysis (Step C) will be iterative 400 in that impact analysis will support risk identification, and the understanding of potential risks 401 informs impact determination (Step D).
-As system-level and organization-level CSRRs are 402 aggregated and correlated (Step E), enterprise risk managers will use the composite set of 403 information to determine the accuracy of previous risk analyses and assumptions.
-Specifically, 404 risk management plans and results, as portrayed through the aggregated risk registers, provide 405 details regarding residual risk, including the anticipated enterprise exposure.
-The integrated 406 understanding of all potential exposure - financial, missional, and reputational - is recorded in 407 the Enterprise Risk Profile (ERP) and helps enterprise leadership make informed risk decisions.
-408 That enterprise-level understanding also provides leaders with valuable information to support 409 the next iteration of the CSRM cycle through criteria for asset classification, past performances 410 to inform quantifiable impact analysis, and a refined determination (Step B) of security 411 requirements and risk appetite for various asset classes.
+Once practitioners have determined the relative importance of various assets to the enterprise mission, they can evaluate the impact of a partial or full loss of confidentiality, integrity, or availability of those assets.
+As with other CSRM elements, this analysis (Step C) will be iterative in that impact analysis will support risk identification, and the understanding of potential risks informs impact determination (Step D).
+As system-level and organization-level CSRRs are aggregated and correlated (Step E), enterprise risk managers will use the composite set of information to determine the accuracy of previous risk analyses and assumptions.
+Specifically, risk management plans and results, as portrayed through the aggregated risk registers, provide details regarding residual risk, including the anticipated enterprise exposure.
+The integrated understanding of potential exposure - financial, missional, and reputational - is recorded in the Enterprise Risk Profile (ERP) and helps enterprise leadership make informed risk decisions.
+That enterprise-level understanding also provides leaders with valuable information to support the next iteration of the CSRM cycle through criteria for asset classification, past performances to inform quantifiable impact analysis, and a refined determination (Step B) of security requirements and risk appetite for various asset classes.

-- This cycle enables an equilibrium that helps to balance the value of enterprise assets with an - optimization of resources for operating and protecting those assets given what is known about - 414 the risks to those assets.
-Knowledge of asset value is gained throughout the life cycle through - aggregated risk information, improving leaders' understanding of the potential impact of losses - 416 to key assets.
-The value that is recorded in the BIA may extend well beyond replacement costs (a - 417 traditional measure of cost).
-For example, while one can calculate the direct cost of research and - development underlying a new product offering, the long-term losses of the potential theft of that - 419 intellectual property could have more far-reaching impacts, including future revenue, share - 420 prices, enterprise reputation, and competitive advantage. - 421 It is important to remember that although Figures 1 and 2 show a high-level and serial process - for managing risk, actual CSRM/ERM integration is very dynamic and is rarely this simple.
-Risk - 423 conditions change frequently and drastically, so risk managers throughout the enterprise must - stay in close communication and must be prepared for out-of-cycle adjustments.
+This cycle enables an equilibrium that helps to balance the value of enterprise assets with an optimization of resources for operating and protecting those assets given what is known about the risks to them.
+Knowledge of asset value is gained throughout the life cycle through aggregated risk information, improving leaders' understanding of the potential impact of losses to key assets.
+The value that is recorded in the BIA may extend well beyond replacement costs (a traditional measure of cost).
+For example, while one can calculate the direct cost of research and development underlying a new product offering, the long-term losses of the potential theft of that intellectual property could have more far-reaching impacts, including future revenue, share prices, enterprise reputation, and competitive advantage.

+It is important to remember that although Figure 1 and Figure 2 show a high-level and serial process for managing risk, actual CSRM/ERM integration is very dynamic and is rarely this simple.
+Risk conditions change frequently and drastically, so risk managers throughout the enterprise must stay in close communication and be prepared for out-of-cycle adjustments.

-2.3 Determining Asset Value to Support CSRM Activities
+2.3.
+Determining Asset Value to Support CSRM Activities